OfficeDev/outlook-dev-docs/docs/add-ins/activation-rules.md

 ---
-title: Outlook add-in activation rules | Microsoft Docs
+title: Outlook add-in activation rules
 description: Outlook activates some types of add-ins if the message or appointment that the user is reading or composing satisfies the activation rules of the add-in.
 author: jasonjoh
 ms.topic: article